 I wish you could have seen the anticipation of the children waiting for their new clothes, receiving them and the next day strutting around with such great pride as they checked out each others new garb.
 The eighty children looked well dressed but the great majority of them have never owned anything brand new.

 Auction Poster Parties Extended this Winter and Spring!

 UUSC and UUA Common Read: Behind the Kitchen Door.
 Everyone is still welcome.

 Sign up now to be part of the 6th annual UCN talent show on January 5, 2014.

 Continuing the great annual tradition established at UCN in 2009, the first Sunday of January, 2014 will see the All Souls’ Café in the sanctuary, starting at 10:00 a.m.
 Performers of all ages and abilities are welcome, whether you sing, play an instrument, recite poetry, dance, or have another talent you would like to share.
 We ask that each performance last no more than 5 minutes.

 ALL ARE WELCOME!

 UCN members, visitors, friends: Join us for "First Sunday Lunch" downstairs in Fellowship Hall on the first Sunday of each month immediately following the 10:00 AM service uspstairs.
-(Please note: There is only one service on the first Sunday of each month --at 10:00 AM.
-The remaining services of the month are at 9:15 AM and 11:00 AM.)
-A $3/adult donation is suggested.
+A $3/adult donation is suggested; $ per family.
 Pay as you can.
 Children are welcome.
 Come have a meal with us.
 Questions?
 Call Pat Mumm-Lovely at 262-643-4630.

 With December approaching and the festivities for Christmas beginning, the idea of homelessness in Ozaukee County is heart breaking.
 The preparations for Family Promise of Ozaukee County, a program for children and families who are temporarily homeless, seems appropriate and right.